 - Synchronizing people’s actions and expressions in a geographically dispersed MR session is complex.

 These challenges have prevented developers from enabling MR experiences for multi-user scenarios.
-It is this set of challenges that Microsoft Mesh wants to solve.
-Mesh provides a platform for developers to design immersive MR apps for multiple users without having to worry about complex technical issues.
-Let’s take a look at the core components of the Microsoft Mesh platform for developers:
+It is this set of challenges that Microsoft Mesh aims to solve.
+Mesh provides a platform for developers to design immersive MR apps for multiple users without worrying about complex technical issues.
+Let’s take a look at the core components of the Microsoft Mesh developer platform: